andresbonil/cytosim/CYTHOSIM.md

 - (possibly) Copy makefile.inc into your own folder.
 - Rename "src/base/node.cc/h" to "src/base/noder.cc/h" and change all occurences of "#include 'node.h'" to "#include 'noder.h'" in your code.
 - Copy "src/base/glossary.h" to your own "src/base".
 What is important is line 226 of cythosim's glossary.h.
+- Copy "src/sim/simul.h" and "src/sim/simul_solve.cc" to your own src/sim.
+What is important is the declaration of Simul::prepare_meca and Simul::prepared_solve